This story started here.

 The birthday cake candles had proved to be a bit tricky, since there was no way to prop them up — until Billy had suggested they use donuts in place of cakes.
 That had worked well, so everybody sat in the gloomy waiting room, illuminated by a few candles, stuck into donuts, on the small tables which were bolted to the floor in between the plastic chairs.

-Harvey looked as though he was disgruntled at having been awakened when there were no buses for him to work on.
+Harvey looked as though he was disgruntled at having been awakened when there was no work for him to do.
 He seemed determined to understand as little as possible about what was going on, and he soon fell asleep again.

 Stephanie said, “I’m hoping that you all have your ticket stubs.
 If anybody doesn’t, we’ll have to do a search.”
 She shrugged.
 “They would have to be somewhere in the bus, or here in the station — where else would they be?”